 After dinner, the family join together with a guitar, drums and improvised instruments to sing and play for us.
 We clap, sing along to some well-known classics and the women in our party disappear one-by-one into the back rooms with Rani and her daughter, appearing in all colours of shimmering saris.
 We learn some dance moves from Rani and the whole evening is a special whirl of laughter and good food.

 On the flight home, I look back on the last week.
 I got time to relax on the beach and around the pool.
 I tried out many of the resort’s 10 restaurants and read my book while listening to the waves.
 But, this time round, I had a whole new dimension to my stay thanks to the Otentik experiences and the people I met along the way.

-This feature was published on 25 January 2019.
+This feature was edited 16 July 2020.
 The information within this feature is correct to the best of our knowledge at the time of print.
-Feature by Laura May.